If you’re in Osaka (or going there) and want to know what to do in Osaka then I can help you.

 America mura is a very hip neighbourhood in Osaka and not far from Dotonbori so you can combine the two together (as mentioned before).

 It’s here you will find street art, cosplay, punks, and a bunch of other things you see little of elsewhere in the city.
+In fact little elsewhere in a lot of Japan.

 Boutique shopping street.